Common ICF Myths & Misconceptions

 - Measurable effect directly attributable to thermal mass & continuous insulation on both sides of the wall assembly

-- The 2″x6″ wood framed cavity wall required 38.9 kWh to maintain steady state and the ICF wall only required 15.6 kWh of energy to do the same work.
+- The 2″x6″ wood framed cavity wall required 38.9 kWh to maintain steady state.
+The ICF wall only required 15.6 kWh of energy to do the same work.

 - This is a consumption of 132,828 BTU for the wood-framed cavity wall versus only 53,209 BTU for the ICF wall.